adcimon/cheatsheets/streaming/README.md

 When building a synchronization system, you often define a tolerance window where small differences between audio and video timestamps are considered close enough and no correction is made.

 Example:
 * If video leads audio by less than 40 ms, the system does nothing.
 * If the difference exceeds 60 ms, the system applies a correction (e.g. dropping or delaying frames).
-* Between 40–60 ms, nothing is done — this buffer zone is the hysteresis.
+* Between 40–60 ms, nothing is done, this buffer zone is the hysteresis.

-The system will only apply a correction if the sync error goes beyond the allowed tolerance plus the hysteresis buffer.
 ```py
 SYNC_TOLERANCE = 0.04 # 40 ms
 SYNC_HYSTERESIS = 0.02 # 20 ms hysteresis buffer